Where should I travel? How to choose a destination

 Hopper: Enter your dates of travel into the Hopper app.
 It’ll not only tell you the current prices for the trip, it’ll tell you whether the prices are likely to go up or down.
 Then you can set it to send you a warning when the prices are unlikely to drop any further.

-If you use a flight search engine like Skyscanner or Hopper or any of the other ones, it’s usually worth figuring out what flight you want to book, but then booking it on the airline’s own website.
-If the flight gets changed or cancelled or whatever, you’ll have more recourse than if you book through a search engine.
+If you use a flight search engine like Skyscanner or Hopper or any of the other ones, do follow my advice above about booking it on the airline’s own website.
+If the flight gets changed or cancelled or whatever, you’ll have more recourse than if you book through a booking site.
 It might be somewhat more expensive, though, so that’s a judgement call you’ll need to make.

 Public transportation: Don’t assume that whatever tourist transport pass a city offers is necessarily the cheapest.
-Think about how much you’re likely to use it and do the research to find out what the best deal for you might be.
+Think about how much you’re likely to use it.
+Do the research to find out what the best deal for you might be.
 A ticket like the locals use could end up cheaper.
-Avoid the local rush hour by sleeping in, or choosing nearby walkable sights for your first sightseeing of the day.
+Avoid the local rush hour by sleeping in or by choosing nearby walkable sights for your first sightseeing of the day.

 Omio is a useful site for looking up train and bus schedules.